Best Credit Cards in November 2024Articles

 Option No. 5: Consider applying for a debt consolidation loan

-If you decide not to use a balance transfer card, you may still be able to tackle your entire debt at a lower interest rate via a consolidation loan.
+If you decide not to use a balance transfer card, you may still be able to tackle your entire debt at a lower interest rate via a debt consolidation loan.
 Chances are you will be able to find a rate lower than the one on your current credit card (if you have a decent credit score).

 While it’s not quite as attractive as a 0% balance transfer rate, having a fixed monthly payment and a debt-free finish line could make your goal more attainable.
 Plus, you are more likely to find a debt consolidation loan to cover your entire card balance, rather than having to resort to splitting the debt between a couple of cards.

-The key is to shop around for the best possible terms, and avoid falling back into bad habits once you have your loan.
+The key is to shop around for the best possible terms and avoid falling back into bad habits once you have your loan.
 “The scenario I’ve seen far too often is that someone will consolidate their debt with the best of intentions.
 Fast forward a year, and they still have a consolidation loan, but they’ve run their credit card balances back up,” says McClary.

 ProsCons